Keep Texas Beautiful Fall Sweep

 Most Unusual Item Contest

+The winner of the 2018-2019 Most Unusual Item Contest has been announced.
+Congratulations to Keep McAllen Beautiful!
+The 2019-2020 contest will open on September 3, when Fall Sweep opens.
 To enter, add a picture of your “Most Unusual Item” to your event wrap up report.
-One entry per wrap up report – must be completed by June 1 to be included in the contest.
+One entry per wrap up report – must be completed by June 1, 2020 to be included in the contest.